huyuhui001/mySite/docs/linux/SES/linux_ses_demo.md

 ```

 3).
 Get the value of the scrub and repair settings:
-The “auto repair” feature is turned off, and the maximum number of errors that “auto repair” would automatically repair is 5.
+The “auto repair” feature is turned off, and the maximum numbgr of errors that “auto repair” would automatically repair is 5.
 ```
 admin:~ # ceph config get osd.* osd_scrub_auto_repair false